Asian Green Salad with Soy-Sesame Dressing

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-As long as you use an approved sweetener in the dressing, this Asian Green Salad is pretty low in carbs and a great choice for any phase of the original South Beach Diet.
-You may need to omit the carrots for Keto or if you’re eating it for phase one of South Beach.
+As long as you use an approved sweetener for the dressing, this Asian Green Salad is very low in carbs and a great choice for any phase of the original South Beach Diet.

 Find More Recipes Like This One: